 If the property stolen is valued to be more than $500, the defendant could be charged with grand theft.
 This type of theft is most often charged as a serious crime.
 It can include such things as credit card fraud, identity fraud or theft, and theft of a variety of goods, property, and services.

-Depending on the circumstances of the crime and the value of the property taken, conviction for felony grand theft can result in fines of $2000 to $20,000 and 1 to 10 years in prison.
+Depending on the circumstances of the crime and the value of the property taken, conviction for felony grand theft can result in fines of $2000 to $20,000 and one to ten years in prison.

 Contact a Theft Crimes Defense Lawyer in Maine

 Have you been accused of a theft crime?
 You need an experienced attorney you can trust.
-Contact our offices today to learn how we can help you!
+Contact The Maine Criminal Defense Group today to learn how we can help you

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.